RG25443/customer-trends-data-analysis-SQL-Python-PowerBI/README.md

-🔍 Customer Behavior Data Analysis | End-to-End Analytics Portfolio Project

-This project showcases a complete, real-world data analytics workflow where retail customer behavior is analyzed to deliver actionable business insights.
-It demonstrates how raw data can be transformed into decision-ready intelligence using industry-standard tools.

-🚀 Project Highlights

-End-to-end analytics workflow: Python → SQL → Power BI

-Business-driven analysis focused on customer behavior and revenue impact

-Interactive dashboard designed for stakeholder decision-making

-🧠 Problem Statement

-Businesses need to understand who their customers are, how they purchase, and what drives revenue.
-This project analyzes customer shopping behavior to identify patterns that support marketing, retention, and growth strategies.

-🔑 My Contributions

-Cleaned and transformed raw customer data using Python (Pandas, NumPy)

-Performed Exploratory Data Analysis (EDA) to uncover trends and anomalies

-Designed and populated a SQL database from Python

-Developed SQL queries to analyze:

-Customer segments

-Repeat purchases & loyalty

-Revenue contribution

-Built an interactive Power BI dashboard with KPIs and filters

-Translated technical findings into clear business recommendations

-🛠 Tools & Technologies

-Python (Pandas, NumPy, Matplotlib, Seaborn)

-SQL (MySQL / PostgreSQL / MS SQL Server)

-Power BI

-Jupyter Notebook

-📊 Key Insights

-Identification of high-value and repeat customers

-Purchase frequency and behavior trends

-Revenue contribution by customer segments

-Data-driven insights to improve marketing and retention strategies

-🎯 Business Impact

-This analysis enables stakeholders to:

-Target high-value customer segments

-Optimize customer retention strategies

-Improve data-driven decision-making

-💼 Skills Demonstrated

-Data Cleaning & Transformation

-Exploratory Data Analysis (EDA)

-SQL for Business Analytics

-Dashboard Development (Power BI)

-Insight Communication & Storytelling

-⭐ Why This Project Matters

-This project reflects how professional Data Analysts work — owning the process from raw data to business insight — and serves as a strong portfolio project for analytics roles.
+# Customer Behavior Data Analysis | End-to-End Analytics Portfolio Project

+This project demonstrates a complete, industry-standard data analytics workflow where retail customer behavior is analyzed to generate actionable business insights.
+The objective is to transform raw customer data into decision-ready intelligence using modern analytics tools and best practices.

+The project covers the full analytics lifecycle, from data cleaning and exploration to SQL-based analysis and interactive dashboard creation, reflecting real-world responsibilities of a professional Data Analyst.

+## Project Highlights
+- End-to-end analytics workflow: Python → SQL → Power BI
+- Business-focused customer behavior analysis
+- Interactive dashboard designed for stakeholder decision-making

+## Problem Statement
+Understanding customer behavior is critical for improving revenue, retention, and marketing performance.
+This project analyzes customer shopping data to uncover patterns related to purchasing behavior, loyalty, and customer value, enabling data-driven business decisions.

+## Project Work Summary
+- Cleaned and transformed raw customer data using Python (Pandas, NumPy)
+- Performed Exploratory Data Analysis (EDA) to identify trends and patterns
+- Designed and populated a SQL database using processed data from Python
+- Wrote SQL queries to analyze:
+  - Customer segments
+  - Repeat purchases and loyalty
+  - Revenue contribution by customer groups
+- Built an interactive Power BI dashboard with KPIs, filters, and visuals
+- Converted analytical findings into clear business recommendations

+## Tools & Technologies
+- Python (Pandas, NumPy, Matplotlib, Seaborn)
+- SQL (MySQL / PostgreSQL / MS SQL Server)
+- Power BI
+- Jupyter Notebook

+## Key Insights
+- Identification of high-value and repeat customers
+- Analysis of purchase frequency and buying behavior
+- Revenue contribution by different customer segments
+- Insights to support marketing optimization and customer retention

+## Business Impact
+The insights from this project help stakeholders:
+- Identify and target high-value customer segments
+- Improve customer retention strategies
+- Make informed, data-driven business decisions

+## Skills Demonstrated
+- Data Cleaning and Data Preparation
+- Exploratory Data Analysis (EDA)
+- SQL for Business Analytics
+- Data Visualization and Dashboarding (Power BI)
+- Insight Communication and Storytelling

+## Why This Project Matters
+This project reflects how real-world Data Analysts operate, taking ownership of the process from raw data to business insights, and serves as a strong portfolio project for data analytics roles.